stevecochrane/andy-wowhol/README.md

 ### Setup

 If you want to run this locally you'll need to register for a [Battle.net API](https://dev.battle.net/) account.
-The app expects there to be a `credentials.js` file in the base directory, which should look like this:
+The app expects there to be a `credentials.js` file in the base directory with the API key and secret, which should look like this:

 ```javascript
 module.exports = {